FedSRD: Sparsify-Reconstruct-Decompose for Communication-Efficient Federated Large Language Models Fine-Tuning: Proposed Method

 \section{Proposed Method}

-In this section, we introduce FedSRD, a Sparsify-Reconstruct-Decompose framework for federated LoRA fine-tuning, illustrated in Figure~\ref{fig:framework}.
-FedSRD establishes a symmetrically efficient communication cycle by transmitting only sparse updates of the LoRA parameters.
+In this section, we introduce FedSRD, a noval Sparsify-Reconstruct-Decompose framework for federated LoRA fine-tuning, illustrated in Figure~\ref{fig:framework}.
 At each communication round $t$, a client $i$ first computes its local LoRA updates $\Delta B_i^t$ and $\Delta A_i^t$, then uses our proposed importance-aware strategy to sparsify them for upload (Section~\ref{sec:importance_aware_sparse}).
 The server then reconstructs each client's full weight matrix and aggregates them in the full-rank space to mitigate non-IID conflicts (Section~\ref{sec:reconstruct}).
 Finally, to ensure an efficient download, the server decomposes the resulting global update into a single sparse low-rank matrix for broadcast using an alternating, Taylor approximation-based method (Section~\ref{sec:alternative_decompose}).
-The pseudo-code is provided in Appendix~\ref{sec:pseudo-code}.